FAQs Of Our Attorney

 How many cases like mine have you handled?

 I have handled hundreds of different types of cases since 2004.
 During that time, I've learned that no two cases are the same.
 However, the strategies developed and discipline needed to maximize my clients' recovery and overall satisfaction remains consistent.
-Call \401-335-0785 to speak with me directly about your case.

 How often do you settle cases out of court?